-The general rule is that the unsuccessful party pays the legal costs of the successful party, (including expert fees and other incidental expenses such as court fees).
-However, the assessment of costs is a matter for the court's discretion and the court can make such orders as it considers appropriate reflecting matters such as the parties' success or failure on particular issues in the proceedings (issue based cost orders) and the parties' conduct.
-If the amount of costs cannot be agreed between the parties it will be assessed by the court to determine if the sums claimed are reasonable and proportionate; costs are commonly discounted (sometimes by up to one third) on assessment.
+The assessment of costs is a matter for the court's discretion and the Court can make such orders as it considers appropriate reflecting matters such as the parties' success or failure on particular issues in the proceedings (issue based cost orders) and the parties' conduct.
+In making the costs management order and determining the amount of recoverable costs the Court will assess whether the sums claimed were reasonably incurred and were proportionate to the overall value of the case.

-Where a party makes an offer to settle which meets certain procedural requirements (a "Part 36 offer") and this is not accepted by the other party in satisfaction of the claim, unless that other party achieves a better result at trial he may become liable for all costs incurred after the offer was made, payable on an indemnity basis, and interest on the value of the claim payable at an enhanced rate.
+Where a party makes an offer to settle which meets certain procedural requirements (a "Part 36 offer") and this is not accepted by the other party in satisfaction of the claim, unless that other party achieves a better result at trial various sanctions will apply.
+The damages payable will be increased by between 5 and 10% (depending on the amount awarded) subject to a maximum uplift of £75,000 and costs sanctions will apply, namely s/he may become liable for all costs incurred after the offer was made payable on an indemnity basis, and interest on the value of the claim payable at an enhanced rate.